quinn0823/apple-siri-voice-navigation/docs/github/readme/README.zh_cn.variant.md

 ## Voices [87+ Voices in 21+ Languages]

-Supports all the languages the game supports.
+Voices in all languages the game supports are available.

 ### Available (87 in 21)